leafo/sitecap/README.md

 # sitecap

-Tool for taking screenshots of websites using Chrome CDP, available in both command line and HTTP service modes.
+Tool for taking screenshots of websites using Chrome CDP, available in command line, HTTP service, and Model Context Protocol (MCP) server modes.

 ## Installation